-A combined Work and Regular Session of the Mayor and Council of the Borough of Allendale will be held in-person on February 22, 2024 beginning at 7:30 pm in the Mayor & Council Chambers at the Allendale Municipal Building, 500 West Crescent Avenue, Allendale, New Jersey 07401.
+A combined Work and Regular Session Meeting of the Mayor and Council of the Borough of Allendale was held in the Municipal Building at 500 West Crescent Avenue, Allendale, New Jersey on February 22, 2024.
+The meeting was called to order at 7:30 pm by Mayor Wilczynski.